Home Windows 7 Vista Themes Freeware Privacy

 Create shortcut

-3. In the following window, type in a name for the shortcut (Ex: My Computer).
+3. In the next window, type in a name for the shortcut (Ex: My Computer).
 Click on the Finish button to see a new shortcut icon on the desktop.

-4. Obviously, you can now drag and drop your new shortcut icon on to the taskbar to pin it.
-But if you want to decorate the new shortcut with the default Computer icon, you need to do follow next two steps.
+4. You can now drag and drop your new shortcut icon on to the taskbar to pin it.
+But if you want to decorate the new shortcut with the default Computer icon, you need to follow the next two steps.

 5. Right-click on the shortcut icon (new icon), go to Properties.
 Click on change icon button and enter the below address in the file location box.